0111000001101001/Password-Manager/README.md

 # Password-Manager

 ### About:
-A Python-based password manager, developed in VS Code, provides a secure and user-friendly way to store, manage, and generate passwords.
+A Python-based password manager, developed in VS Code, provides a secure way to locally store, manage, and generate passwords.
 It uses SQLite for database management and offers functionalities for creating, updating, deleting, and listing password entries.
 Additionally, SHA-512 is implemented to securely store master account credentials, and the "Cryptography" library is used to encrypt the vault of each user.
 As a beginner programmer, I made an attempt to implement conventional coding practices to improve readability, maintainability, and simplicity.

 ### Features:
 - **Account Management:** Users can create master accounts and update master passwords.